n123git/yw-cond/README.md

 This uint16 defines the total length excluding itself (and all prior bytes) but including all subsequent bytes within the Cond - including the `STACK_PRM`.

 #### 1.2.2 STACK_PRM
-This byte known as `STACK_PRM` represents the Top-Level expression count - meaning the amount of elements in a Cond excluding subsections and their markers (CTYPEs) - where elements in a subsection contribute to the CTYPE (See § 6) of the subsection. `STACK_PRM` is incremented by every element after itself and outsie of a subsection - with the exception of CTYPEs which don't contribute to `STACK_PRM` as they are, in of themselves a subsection marker which host their own `STACK_PRM` and `COND_LENGTH` (See § 6).
+This byte known as `STACK_PRM` represents the Top-Level expression count - meaning the amount of elements in a Cond excluding subsections and their markers (CTYPEs) - where elements in a subsection contribute to the CTYPE (See § 6) of the subsection. `STACK_PRM` is incremented by every element after itself and outside of a subsection - with the exception of CTYPEs which don't contribute to `STACK_PRM` as they are, in of themselves a subsection marker which host their own `STACK_PRM` and `COND_LENGTH` (See § 6).
 This includes everything from operators to literal values to `READ_LITERAL`s and more!
 ```hex
 00 00 00
 00 36